Carmain/shell-configuration/README.md

 | rbi             | `rebase -i`                                          |
 | rbm             | `rebase master`                                      |

-**Note :**
+_Note:_

 - The command `git impact` can be used like that to show the difference of the unstaged modifications with the last commit or with a branch name as argument to see the difference by files between the current branch and the other.
-For example : `git impact master`
+For example: `git impact master`
 - The command `git file-history` must be used with a file as argument.
-For example : `git file-history home.html`
+For example: `git file-history home.html`
 - `find-by-message` must be used with a string as argument.
-For example : `git find-by-message Merge tag`.
+For example: `git find-by-message Merge tag`.
 Be carefull, the command is case-sensitive !

 ### Aliases included in `.zshrc`

 #### git

-**Rules :**
+_Rules:_

 - All the aliases start with `g`
 - The aliases have at least **three** letters and maximum **four**